 I traveled to Estonia solo and opted to stay in a hostel.
 I like the sociability of hostels but am too old for friggin’ dorm beds.
 Euphoria Hostel fit the bill for me because they are a mellow, music-friendly hostel with well priced private rooms.
 It wasn’t fancy but it hit my sweet spot for cheap and private with a social vibe.
 Find review or book on Trip Advisor or Booking.com.

 The Savoy Boutique hotel is located smack in the middle of Old Town.
 It might be a bit loud on weekend nights but they offer a buffet breakfast and great views.
-Find reviews or book on Trip Advisor or Hotels.com.
+Find reviews or book on Trip Advisor or Booking.com.

 Now is a great time to visit Tallinn.
 They are experiencing modernization and their rich, layer cake full of history, hipster and relics won’t stay the same for long.
 Enjoy your trip and report back by commenting below or finding us on Facebook.